zkportal/aleo-oracle-docs/docs/guide/index.md

 If multiple attesters are used this option controls the maximum deviation in milliseconds between attestation timestamps.

 - if set to 0, requires that all attestations are done at the same time (not recommended).
 Note that the attestation timestamp is set by the attestation server using server time.
-- if is not set, no time deviation checks are performed.
+- if not set, no time deviation checks are performed.
 - if time deviation is set to less then a second, attestation might fail due to naturally occuring network delays between the Oracle SDK, the notarization backends, and the attestation target.
 - if deviation is set to more than 10 seconds (10 * 1000 ms), the attestation target responses might differ from each other if one of the requests took too long, and the requested information either had changed or was not available anymore.